Zenika/spring-workshop/Slides/07_spring_data.md

 ## Enabling Spring Data Elasticsearch

-This is simply done by tagging a Spring configuration class with the *@EnableElasticsearchRepositories* annotation
+This is done by tagging a Spring configuration class with the *@EnableElasticsearchRepositories* annotation

 ```java
 @Configuration